nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/tracks/discover-nuxeo-platform-apis/setting-up-your-nuxeo-environment.md

         message: ''
         version: '1'
 next_link: nxdoc/setting-up-your-javascript-environment
 ---

 {{! excerpt}}

-This how-to is the first step of the tutorial Getting Started with the Nuxeo Platform, allowing you to explore the Nuxeo Platform through its REST API.
-It provides instructions for installing and running a Nuxeo Platform instance using Docker, Homebrew or the ZIP package.
+This how-to is the first step of the tutorial Getting Started with the Nuxeo Platform, allowing you to explore the Nuxeo Platform through its REST API.</br>
+It provides instructions for installing and running a Nuxeo Platform instance using Docker or the ZIP package.
 {{! /excerpt}}

 ## Docker

-OS: Linux, Mac OS, Windows

 ### Installation

-1. Install Docker: Follow the [Docker Installation documentation](https://docs.docker.com/engine/installation/).

-2. Download and start the Nuxeo Platform:

-    ```bash
-    $ docker run -ti --name mynuxeo -p 8080:8080 nuxeo/nuxeo:discover-ft
-    ```

-3. Register your Nuxeo instance on Nuxeo Online Services:

-    ```
-    # You don't have a Nuxeo Online Service account
-    $ docker exec -ti mynuxeo bin/nuxeoctl register-trial
-    # OR
-    # You already have a Nuxeo Online Service account
-    $ docker exec -ti mynuxeo bin/nuxeoctl register
-    ```

-    And follow the instructions displayed.
+Follow the installation steps described in the [Docker installation documentation page]({{page version='' space='nxdoc' page='docker-image'}}#running-the-image).

 ### Setting up Environment